ing-bank/prometheus-scenarios/promql/steps/PanelInfo.md

-# Grafana Panels

-**Objective:** understand how to use the Legend format to adjust the name of a time series and changing your graphs.
+**Objective:** understand how to use the legend format to adjust the name of a time series and changing your graphs.

 ## Title
 In the previous step, Grafana created a panel to let you input your query.
 That comes with